10.2 Binary Search Insertion Point¶

 Tip

-The code in this section all uses the "closed interval" approach.
-Interested readers can implement the "left-closed right-open" approach themselves.
+The code in this section uses the "closed interval" approach throughout.
+Interested readers can implement the "left-closed, right-open" approach themselves.

-Overall, binary search is simply about setting search targets for pointers \(i\) and \(j\) separately.
-The target could be a specific element (such as target) or a range of elements (such as elements less than target).
+Overall, binary search is simply a matter of setting separate search targets for pointers \(i\) and \(j\).
+The target may be a specific element (such as target) or a range of elements (such as elements less than target).

-Through continuous binary iterations, both pointers \(i\) and \(j\) gradually approach their preset targets.
-Ultimately, they either successfully find the answer or stop after crossing the boundaries.
+With each iteration of binary search, pointers \(i\) and \(j\) gradually approach their preset targets.
+Ultimately, they either find the answer or stop after crossing the boundary.